Waterways Program Grants

 - A brief description of infrastructure replacement schedules, annual maintenance schedules and replacement or habilitation schedules of large investments like docks, buildings, etc.

-- Must provide last three years of harbor traffic (harbor logs).
+- Last three years of harbor traffic (harbor logs).

-- Must provide last three years of financial summaries for the harbor.
+- Last three years of financial summaries for the harbor.

 Eligible applicants include local units of government (city, village, township and county) and state colleges and universities.
 Local units and universities may cooperate with sports/community organizations in the implementation of projects.